bpevs/johnny_decimal/index.md

 The setup for using this CLI tool is simple.

 1. Install [Deno](https://deno.land/#installation)
-2. Run `deno install --allow-read --allow-write --allow-env --allow-run --name=jd https://deno.land/x/johnny_decimal/main.ts`
+2. Run `deno install --allow-env --allow-read --allow-write --name=jd https://deno.land/x/johnny_decimal/main.ts`

 This installs the johnny_decimal application under the namespace "jd".
 It allows for reading and writing to the filesystem, as well as reading environment variables and running commands.
 Yes, it is a lot of permissions.
 I will update this document shortly on what all of these individual permissions are being used for, once I organize this document into a more substantial piece of documentation.